MoezTofiq/candle-light/candle-light/README.md

 pnpm build --zip --target=firefox-mv2
 ```

-This should create a production bundle for your extension, ready to be zipped and published to the stores.
+This should create a production bundle similar to the one submitted